-The Hospitals Contribution Fund of Australia Ltd, Manchester Unity Australia Ltd, Railway and Transport Health Fund Limited and Transport Health Pty Limited have a common management team.
+HCF, Manchester Unity, rt health and Transport Health have a common management team.
 The amount is paid/payable at the Group level and allocated based on services rendered.

-27. NEW ACCOUNTING STANDARDS
+26. NEW ACCOUNTING STANDARDS

-a) New and amended accounting standards and interpretations adopted from 1 July 2021 b) Accounting standards and interpretations issued but notyeteffective
+a) New and amended accounting standards and interpretations adopted from 1 July 2022 b) Accounting standards and interpretations issued but not yet effective

-All new and amended Australian Accounting Standards and interpretations mandatory as at 1 July 2021 to the Group have been adopted, and unless otherwise specified, have had no material impact to the financial statements of the Group.
+All new and amended Australian Accounting Standards and interpretations mandatory as at 1 July 2022 to the Group have been adopted, and unless otherwise specified, have had no material impact to the financial statements of the Group.

-The following standards, interpretations and amendments were available for early adoption and applicable to the Group but have not been adopted for the year ending 30 June 2022.
+The following standards, interpretations and amendments were available for early adoption and applicable to the Group but have not been adopted for the year ending 30 June 2023.
 Apart from the standards below, other accounting standards and interpretations issued but not yet effective are not expected to have a material impact on the financial statements of the Group.